ThomasHeinThura/WSO2_APIM_IS_Traefik/README.md

 ## Operational tips

+- **Re-running install.sh**: If you run `./install.sh` again, it may regenerate the self-signed certificate.
+If the certificate changes, you **must** rebuild the Docker images (`docker compose up -d --build`) so the new certificate is imported into the WSO2 truststores.
 - **TLS trust**: import the generated certificate from `config/traefik/certs/selfsigned.crt` into your OS/browser trust store or use tooling such as `mkcert`/`trust` to avoid warnings.
 - **Schema upgrades**: when you bump APIM/IS versions, re-apply the latest SQL scripts from the official repos to keep in sync, and re-run `install.sh` if the templates changed.
 - **Apple Silicon / ARM64**: the WSO2 base images are amd64-only, so the compose file pins those services to `linux/amd64`.
 Docker Desktop/OrbStack will take care of QEMU emulation; expect the first build to take slightly longer.